malek-boukhari/tic-tac-toe/readme.md

 - Singleton pattern for managing the game state.
 - Unit tests for various game scenarios.
 - Game statistics history tracking (wins, losses, and draws).
+- Color highlighting of the player names (X and O) for a better user experience.

 ## Prerequisites